-These details will be stored for a maximum of 30 years in case it needs to be checked, as per Good Clinical Practice (GCP) Guidance.
+These details will be stored for a maximum of either 25 or 30 years, depending on the type of trial, in case it needs to be checked, as per Good Clinical Practice (GCP) Guidance.
+Data storage time will be detailed in the Participant Information Sheet for each trial.